 Mortgage rates fell this week in San Francisco.
-Meanwhile, the San Jose Mercury News reported that the number of homes in the area with underwater mortgages has dropped.
+Meanwhile, the San Francisco Business Times reported that office rents in the city, especially for Class A offices, continue to skyrocket.

 Shop mortgage rates in your area.

 |Results from Bankrate's April 16 survey of mortgage lenders.
 Monthly payments are for a $165,000 loan.
 The jumbo rate is for the minimum jumbo loan amount of $625,500 in San Francisco.|

 |30-year fixed||15-year fixed||5-year ARM||30-year jumbo|